Ranimbenkerri/message_app/README.md

 # Message-App
- MessageMe app made with flutter using Firebase
+ MessageMe Application made with flutter using Firebase
  # Used packege :
   * Firebase-Auth
   * Cloud-firestore